oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

    Set the environment to connect to your database using below command.

-   Type . oraenv and press enter
+   Type . oraenv and press "Enter".

-   Enter ORCL when asked for ORACLE_SID and then press enter    --> Enter your DB name if that is different in case of on premise.
+   Enter ORCL when asked for ORACLE_SID and then press "Enter"    --> Enter your DB name if that is different in case of on premise.

 **4. Check the database version of the source database.**

    In this livelab we have used Oracle Marketplace image for source database for which you know the version that you have selected.

-   However , In case you would like to know the database version with latest patches then please use the below command
+   However , in case you would like to know the database version with latest patches then please use the below command.

    Execute 'opatch lsinventory' command as oracle user.